thepool-io/ldice/README.md

 # ldice
-Proof of concept of provably fair dice game
+Proof of concept of provably fair dice game made with lisk-sdk

 ```
 npm install